 Goal Action How Goals and Actions are addressed in this AM Plan Objective 2.
 Foster a h ealthy, welcoming city that is socially an d culturally rich 2.2 Increase participation, connection, equity, access and inclusion.
-Support the collection and sharing of consistent data and evidence to inform strategic and service access and inclusion.
-Support the collection and sharing of consistent technical and community levels of service drainage.
+Support the collection and sharing of consistent data and evidence to inform strategic and service planning.
+Identifies current technical and community levels of service for drainage.
 Documents the upgrade and improvement works required to meet the current service levels for drainage.
 Objective 3.
-Maintain Objective 3.
-Maintain and improve the physical places and visual appeal of the city.
+Maintain and improve the physical places and visu ual appeal of the city.
 3.4 Maintain and enhance existing Council infrastructure Identify and regularly monitor condition of asset classes.
 Utilise asset condition modelling to determine renewal funding requirements.
 Highlights the benefits of improved data confidence and knowledge in refining future funding requirements.
 Update asset management plans for asset classes including drainage, roads, open space, IT, buildings and monuments.
 The preparation and adoption of this asset management plan will achieve this action.

 Complete service level reviews for parks and gardens, roads and drainage services.
 Identify asset maintenance requirements to continue to provide current levels of service and maintain safe infrastructure.
 Investigate service demands to determine drainage upgrades necessary to meet future community needs.
 Objective 5.
-Practice g management.
-Objective 5.
-Practice good governance through openness and accountability while balancing aspirations with sound financial management.
-5.3 Ensure financial sustainability through effective use of Council's resources and assets and prudent management of risk Review and update the Long Term Financial Plan to ensure Council remains financially sustainable into the future.
+Practice g management. ood governance through openness and accountability while balancing aspirations with sound financial 5.3 Ensure financial sustainability through effective use of Council's resources and assets and prudent management of risk Review and update the Long Term Financial Plan to ensure Council remains financially sustainable into the future.
 Identifies poor condition, aged and unserviceable assets requiring renewal or disposal to be included within Council's Long Term Financial Plan.